openebs/openebs/k8s/vagrant/README.md

 OpenEBS provides vagrant boxes with prepackaged Kuberentes images.
 There are different vagrant boxes created depending on the Kubernetes release.
 The Vagrantfiles are organized here based on the Kubernetes version used by the box.

-This Vagrantfile can be used on any machine with Virtualization *Enabled*, like laptop or baremetal server.
+This Vagrantfile can be used on any machine with Virtualization *Enabled*, like a laptop or bare metal server.

-Procedures listed in this section helps you -
+Procedures listed in this section will help you -
 - Verify prerequisites
 - Download Vagrantfile
 - Setup Kubernetes Cluster